-Using Video For Corporate Communications
+Using On-Demand and Streaming Video For Corporate Communications

 As organizations grow and mature, often one of the greatest challenges they face is simple communication.
 This problem has only become more complex as remote offices increasingly dot the globe and sales take place online 24/7/365.